 - Pretend to be married.
 If you’re receiving unwanted attention, politely indicate you’re married and most men will leave you alone.

 9. Moroccans speak Arabic, Berber and French

 Around the country, you could hear any one of these three languages: Arabic, Berber and French.

 Morocco’s official languages are Arabic and Berber, influenced by how they were raised and which part of Morocco they come from.

 There is also a heavy European influence on Morocco, thus, there is a high chance that you will also hear many locals speaking fluent French.
 Unless you’re lucky enough to cart around an interpreter everywhere you go, I’ve listed a few choice words in French and Arabic that would be worth learning before your trip:

 Hello: Bonjour / Marhabaan

 Excuse me: Excusez-moi / Efu

-Did you find this useful?
+Did you find this post about important things to know before visiting Morocco helpful?
 Don’t forget to share it!